Important things to know about enrollment

 Submitting documents for dependent coverage

-- If you newly enroll a dependent in your medical, dental or vision coverage, you must submit the required documentation to verify they are eligible by the Annual Enrollment deadline found in BenefitsLink.
+- If you newly enroll a dependent or add a dependent who was previously removed from coverage because documentation was missing in your medical, dental or vision coverage, you must submit the required documentation to verify they are eligible by the Annual Enrollment deadline found in BenefitsLink.
 For new hires, you have 60 days from the initial date you add your dependent(s).

 - Allow up to 2 weeks for your dependent documents to be reviewed.
-If you don’t submit acceptable documents, your dependent(s) won’t be covered.
+If you don’t submit acceptable documents, your dependent(s) will be removed from coverage.

-- Vision and Legal Services Plan: No coverage
+- Dental, Vision and Legal Services Plan: No coverage

-- Basic Life and AD&D: One times your base pay; Company paid
+- Basic Life and AD&D: 2 times your base pay; Company paid

 - Supplemental Life, Spouse Life, Supplemental AD&D and Child Life: No coverage